-We aim to develop the careers of our early and mid-career scientists and and to provide opportunities to form productive collaborations and develop high level content and methodological expertise, which will enable all our team to grow their careers as scientists in applied health research.
+We aim to develop the careers of our early and mid-career scientists and to provide opportunities to form productive collaborations and develop high level content and methodological expertise, which will enable all our team to grow their careers as scientists in applied health research.
 The themes of our research include:

-- Cardiovascular and metabolic conditions
+- Cardiovascular and metabolic conditions.

 - Health behaviours

 - Infections and acute care

 - Patient experiences and social science as applied to healthcare

 - Research methods/Evidence-based medicine

 Much of our work takes a global perspective and is truly cross-cutting.
+Our cross-cutting themes are:

+- Digital health and innovation,

+- Health policy and systems,

+- Big data, and clinical trials.

-We also have access to skills in big data, health policy development, digital interventions, and an in-house UKCRC registered NIHR clinical trials unit.
+We have an in-house UKCRC registered NIHR clinical trials unit.

-If you are interested in working with our teams, please do feel free to make informal enquiries
+If you are interested in working with our teams, please do make informal enquiries

-Cardiovascular and metabolic conditions (richard.mcmanus@phc.ox.ac.uk) Health behaviours (paul.aveyard@phc.ox.ac.uk) or susan.jebb@phc.ox.ac.uk)
+Cardiovascular and metabolic conditions (richard.mcmanus@phc.ox.ac.uk)

+Health behaviours (paul.aveyard@phc.ox.ac.uk or susan.jebb@phc.ox.ac.uk)

-Infections and acute care (christopher.butler@phc.ox.ac.uk or anthony.harnden@phc.ox.ac.uk)
+Infections and acute care ($\underline{\mathsf{christopher.butler@phc.ox.ac.uk}}\ \mathsf{or}$ anthony.harnden@phc.ox.ac.uk)

-Patient experiences (sue.ziebland@phc.ox.ac.uk) or Social science in healthcare and policy research (trish.greenhalgh@phc.ox.ac.uk)
+Patient experiences (sue.ziebland@phc.ox.ac.uk)

+Health Policy and systems (trish.greenhalgh@phc.ox.ac.uk)